sumedhsharangdhar/PowerPlatform/TimesheetApp/Readme.md

 The timesheet is app is used to simply submit the monthly timesheets using PowerApps.
 The datasource used is SharePoint.
 <br>
 There are mainly 3 components :
-1) PowerApps for submitting the timesheet entry
+1) PowerApps for submitting the timesheet entry having customly designed Calendar
 2) Powerautomate flow for automatically creating month-wide entries for all the users with no of hours = 0.
 3) SharePoint lists to store the data.